Obihai + Google Voice = Free Home Phone Service Until End of 2013

-Google has finally confirmed on their Official Gmail Blog that Google Voice and Gmail will continue to offer free calls to anywhere within the U.S. and to Canada through the end of 2013.
+Google has confirmed on their Official Gmail Blog that Google Voice and Gmail will continue to offer free calls to anywhere within the U.S. and to Canada through the end of 2013.
 Google continued its tradition of making their announcements very late in the year, although many people expect an advanced notice if they do decide to end this free service in the future (or risk some surprised and angry users).
 This handy service has been free since late 2010.

 This should make the owners of the Obi100 (~$40) and Obi110 VoIP Telephone Adapters (~$50) very happy, as it allows you plug in any standard landline telephone and use Google Voice to make free phone calls.
 The more expensive model allows you to bridge a traditional POTS landline with your new VoIP gadgetry.
 The Obihai box has been around since January 2011.